thinksource/dataEngineer/README.md

 ## Spider special:

-1. there is lots of passage in bbc.com do not have author, so it will be "https://www.facebook.com/bbcnews"
+1. there is lots of articles in bbc.com do not have author, so it will be "https://www.facebook.com/bbcnews" in the author.

 2. I use **xpath** filter to clean the  superfluous content